 The Early Years digitisation project is a huge step forward for our city-region and will hugely boost our aim of giving children in Greater Manchester the best possible start in life.
-We've started by developing an ‘Early Years’ app that digitises the paper-based assessments currently used to review a child’s development up to the age of 2.5 years.
+We've started by developing an ‘Early Years’ app that digitises the paper-based assessments currently used to review a child’s development.

 What is the early years app?